StartupBus: Africa

 StartupBus Africa 2013's winner was Workforce, a mobile-powered planning application connection employees and employers to simplify workforce planning in construction sites.
 The platform links unskilled worker teams with potential employers through an SMS-based communication system.
 Runners-up to StartupBus Africa 2013 were Funeral.ly, a funeral management application, and Bribed, an application to tackle bribery issues across Africa.
 A notable alum of this bus was Sterio.me, which later was accepted to the Start Up Chile accelerator and featured on BBC Africa and the Guardian.
+Other notable companies launched from the competition include grocery delivery service Instacart and the audio technology company LISNR.

 Pacific

 People of the Sun, a solar startup, was announced the winner of StartupBus Pacific 2014.